The Science Behind Sleeping

 There is an entire classification system for brain waves.
 In the figure below, we can see that the brain waves of sleeping adults, theta and delta, are relaxed and smooth as opposed to the waves corresponding to when we are awake.

-Scientists have identified different phases which occur during the period that we call sleep.
+Scientists have identified different phases that occur during the period that we call sleep.
 One which you have probably heard of before is the Rapid Eye Movement, or REM, phase.
 During REM sleep, our memories of the day are replayed repeatedly by our brains.
 In simpler terms, our brains spend most of their time gathering fresh information while we are awake, and it is only when we sleep that our brains can ‘sit down and review their notes’.

 REM sleep is essential for survival, as has been shown in rats.
 Depriving them of REM sleep (rudely awakened just as they were entering this state) for an extended period caused death in laboratory experiments.

-However, this is not the only phenomenon that takes place while we sleep; the Non-Rapid Eye Movement, or NREM, phase is the other dominant stage.
+However, this is not the only phenomenon that takes place while we sleep; the Non-Rapid Eye Movement, or NREM phase is the other dominant stage.
 The NREM phase has four different depths; sleep usually starts with the lightest depth of NREM, during which our brains gather up all of the raw information collected during the day to remove any superfluous information.
 The latter and deeper stages of NREM sleep then polish off the work of the first stage before letting REM sleep take over in gathering the most important bits of information.

 These two phases, NREM and REM, cycle over and over.
 This information may seem insignificant, but it implies something vitally important: in order to properly attain the REM phase, we need a good amount of NREM sleep time.
 This means that when we go to bed late and wake up too early (something which frequently happens with a busy lifestyle), we are most likely getting fewer cycles than we need.
 Since sleep starts with the longer NREM stage, this also means that we are not able to properly reshape our neural connections, fixate memories and eliminate the excess information accumulated during the day.